 [3] A person for whom the Company is a major business partner (i.e. a person who received payments from the Company or subsidiaries of the Company that represent 2% or more of annual consolidated sales for the most recent fiscal year), or an executing person thereof (in the case of a consulting firm, auditing firm or law firm, a consultant, accounting professional, or legal professional who belongs to said corporation, partnership, etc.).

-[4] A major business partner of the Company (i.e. a person who made payments to subsidiaries of the Company representing 2% or more of the Company consolidated direct premiums written excluding deposit premium from policy holders for the most recent fiscal year), or an executing person thereof.
+[4] A major business partner of the Company (a person who made payments to subsidiaries of the Company representing 2% or more of the consolidated net premiums written during the most recent fiscal year of the Company (excluding premiums of saving-type insurance)), or an executive thereof.

 [5] Any of the Company’s top 10 largest shareholders (or, if the shareholder is a corporation, an executing person thereof).

-[6] An executing person of a company to which the Company or a subsidiary of the Company has appointed a director.
+[6] An executive of a company to which the Company or a subsidiary of the Company has appointed a Director.

-[7] A consultant, accounting professional, or legal professional who has received, other than officer compensation, average cash or other financial benefits of at least 10 million yen per year for the past three years from the Company or subsidiaries of the Company.
+[7] A consultant, accounting professional, or legal professional who has received, other than officer remuneration, monetary or other financial benefits of average at least 10 million yen per year for the past three years from the Company or subsidiaries of the Company.

 [8] A person falling under any of the items [1]through [7] during the past five years.

-(Note) “During the past five years” means five years from the time the content of a proposal to the General Shareholders Meeting to elect the outside director or outside Audit & Supervisory Board Member was resolved by the Board of Directors.
+(Note) “During the past five years” means five years from the time the content of a proposal to the General Shareholders Meeting to elect the Outside Director was resolved by the Board of Directors.

-[9] An individual who was an executing person of the Company or subsidiaries of the Company in the past (in the case of an outside Audit & Supervisory Board Member, including an individual who has been a director of the Company or a subsidiary of the Company.)
+[9] An executive of the Company or subsidiaries of the Company in the past (in the case of an Outside Directors who are Audit and Supervisory Committee Members, including an individual who has been a Director who are not Audit and Supervisory Committee Members of the Company or a subsidiary of the Company.)

 (4) Term limits

-[2] For outside Audit & Supervisory Board Members, in principle the total term is 1 term, 4 years, but this is renewable for a maximum of 2 terms, 8 years.
+[2] For Outside Directors who are Audit and Supervisory Committee Members, in principle the total terms of office are two terms, four years, but they are renewable for a maximum of four terms, eight years.

 Candidates must meet the following requirements.

-• Must not be disqualified from serving as a director or Audit & Supervisory Board Member pursuant to the Companies Act.
+• Must not be disqualified from serving as a Director pursuant to the Companies Act.

-• Must not be disqualified from serving as a director or Audit & Supervisory Board Member of an insurance holding company pursuant to the Insurance Business Act.
+• Must not be disqualified from serving as a Director of an insurance holding company pursuant to the Insurance Business Act.

-• Must satisfy the eligibility requirements for a director or Audit & Supervisory Board Member who engages in daily business at an insurance company pursuant to the Insurance Business Act.
+• Must satisfy the eligibility requirements for a Director who engages in daily business at an insurance company pursuant to the Insurance Business Act.

 Additionally, a candidate must have varied experience as well as highly specialized experience and must embody our corporate philosophy in the exercise of leadership.